Sumaya-Ali/Docker-Commands/README.md

 docker container rm  [container name or container id] [container name or container id] [container name or container id] ... we can remove multiple containers
 ============================================
+### 13 to remove all images, containers & volumes
+docker system prune -a
 ============================================
 ============================================
 Explains Dockerfile commands: